spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 Three types of inference warnings

-- Use of an unknown JavaScript Object
+- Use of an unknown JavaScript type
-    - "Cannot infer target type for ..."
-- Use of a generic JavaScript Object
+- Using Base JavaScript Object
-    - "Adding extern to Object for ..."
-- Calling an Unknown method or property
+- Calling an Unknown method or property  on a known extern
-    - "Cannot resolve property ..."

 !SLIDE